dehimer/simple-ng-app/README.md

 		.	switcher on library page
 		. 	router for library page
 *		.	leftside switcher that will work with params
+			.	devide on left and right side
+			.	list of books on server
+			.	asking for list of books from server
+			.	scrolling for sides
 		.	content for right side
+	.	color of active link

 .
 TO BUY ENERGY DRINK!